mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 Because what returns from the module is a *Class*.
 And as I told you before, in JavaScript, we use the *Pascal* naming convention to name our Classes.
 So the first letter of every word should be uppercase.
 Also, as a best practice, put all your required calls on top of the file.
 This way, you can easily see the *dependencies* of the module.
 The *index.js module* is dependent upon two modules.
 One is *joi*, and the other is *express*.

-Now we have the *Joi class*, so, back to our route handler.
-With *joi*, first we need to define a *Schema*.
-A *Schema* is defines the shape of our *Objects*.
+Now we have the *Joi class*, so back to our route handler.
+With *joi*, first, we need to define a *Schema*.
+A *Schema* defined the shape of our *Objects*.
 What properties do we have in that *Object*, what is the type of each property, do we have an *email*, do we have a string?
-What are the minimum or maximum number of characters?
+What is the minimum or the maximum number of characters?
 Do we have a number?
 What range should that number be?
-So that is the work of the *Schema*.
+So that is the job of a *schema*.

+First, we're going to define a *schema* inside the *route handler* function, *const schema*, we set it to an *Object*, this is shape of our *course object*.